 Here's the R ~ Z list ...

-With a good selection of books James Rollins is a New York Times bestselling author.
+With a good selection of books, James Rollins is a New York Times bestselling author.
 A former vet, Rollins found that creating characters on paper was a better career for him.
-Works from Rollins have been translated into many languages and they are well-know for both the action and adventure.
+Works from Rollins have been translated into many languages, and they are well-known for both action and adventure.

 Rob Swigart started off his writing career as a reporter/journalist.
-Working for a variety of different outfits he was able to gather a lot of experience.
+Working for a variety of different outfits, he was able to gather a lot of experience.
 Now he writes both fiction and non-fiction masterpieces.
-His most recently published pieces deals with the inquisition being brought to the present time and documents from the past playing a role.
+His most recently published pieces deal with the Inquisition being brought to the present time and documents from the past playing a role.

 Bill's lifelong passion was to write archaeological thrillers.
-Bill has always had a burning interest in archaeological finds, mysteries of the past, unexplained things in the jungle and stories of adventure in remote places.
-Over the years he traveled extensively around the world and visited sites such as Machu Picchu, Stonehenge, Avebury, Egypt, Petra and many ancient Olmec, Aztec and Maya cities in Mexico, Belize and Guatemala.
+Bill has always had a burning interest in archaeological finds, mysteries of the past, unexplained things in the jungle, and stories of adventure in remote places.
+Over the years he traveled extensively around the world and visited sites such as Machu Picchu, Stonehenge, Avebury, Egypt, Petra, and many ancient Olmecs, Aztec, and Maya cities in Mexico, Belize, and Guatemala.

 Vincent Zandri is a noir author with many books to his name.
 He updates his website and Twitter regularly.
 His books will take you on sleuthing journeys throughout the world.
 Vincent’s writing has won awards and made bestselling lists.
-Traveling around the world Vincent finds inspiration from a variety of places and experiences.
+Travelling around the world, Vincent finds inspiration from a variety of places and experiences.

 There you have it.
 A list of authors who you simply have to read if you love this genre as much as I do!

-Better still, if you love this genre, sign up to my Conspiracy Mystery Thriller Readers mailing list to hear about more books in this genre.
+Better still, if you love this genre, sign up for my Conspiracy Mystery Thriller Readers mailing list to hear about more books in this genre.